mansoorbarri/website/content/blogs/2025/pages-to-workers-cf.md

 ]
 ```

 - `name`: the name is just name of the worker.
-I have it same as the my repository as it keeps things consistant.
+I have it same as the my repository as it keeps things consistent.
 - `compatibility_date`: set this to the current date.
 - `directory`: this is the directory which will be the root of your website once built. in Hugo's case, its the `/public/` directory.
 - `routes`: are custom domain which you have to add here and at your CF dashboard as well for this to work. ***(this is really important trust me)***